AmrBedir/BloggerJS-v0.3.1-Delete-Date-and-Time-AmrBedir/README.md

 * Helps in the Better ranking is Search Engine Result Pages.
 * Make your Blog Post URL Short.
 * It will give a professional look to your blog post.

-*
-Above are the benefits which you will get by removing the date from the blogger posts URL.
+Above are the benefits which you will get by removing the date from the blogger post URL.

 # Disadvantages of Removing Date From Blogger Post URL
 Removing the date from the Posts URL is good, but only for new bloggers, Who has just started their blog on Blogger?